opt-nc/grype-contribs/README.md

 # ❔ About

-The aim of this repo is to summarize some resources around [Grype](https://github.com/anchore/grype) to take hte best ouf this great tool.
+The aim of this repo is to summarize some resources around [Grype](https://github.com/anchore/grype) to take the best ouf this great tool.

 # 🧰 Prerequisites